Dragon Ball: Sleeping Princess in Devil's Castle: International releases

 An obscure English dub was produced and released exclusively in Malaysia by Speedy Video, presumably around the late 1990s, which features an unknown voice cast.

 The English rights to Sleeping Princess in Devil's Castle were granted to Harmony Gold originally in conjunction with their rights to the TV series in 1989.
 They edited the other two films into a special, but never actually did anything with this film other than use bits of footage in their opening theme.
 Funimation acquired the film in 1995, along with the Dragon Ball series, and the rest of the films.

 The English dub of Sleeping Princess in Devil's Castle produced by Funimation was released to VHS in North America on December 15, 1998, a few years after Funimation canceled their original short-lived dub of the series with BLT Productions.
 The film was dubbed as a video special and was a testing ground to see how a release with an in-house voice production would do (a few of the voices, such as Goku, Bulma, and Launch's, would be replaced in future media).
 However, while the film was dubbed uncut, the opening and closing sequences were altered/replaced.
 However, unlike the previous dub of the series and the first film, the original musical score was used except for the aforementioned opening and closing.
 The VHS was released in two formats: "Edited" and "Unedited".
 In December 2005, the film was released on a bilingual Region 1 DVD individually and as part of Dragon Ball Movie Box Set with Mystical Adventure and The Path to Power.
 This set was re-released in a thinpack on February 12, 2008.
 The film was distributed to VHS and Region 4 DVD in Australia by Madman Entertainment.
-The film was re-released to remastered 4-disc Movie pack release with the other Dragon Ball films on February 8, 2011, containing Funimation's existing English dub, but restored the opening/ending.
+The film was re-released to remastered 4-disc Movie thinpak release with the other Dragon Ball films on February 8, 2011, containing Funimation's existing English dub, but restored the opening/ending.